tuning-tech/ex-ucan/README.md

 > Ucan version - v0.10.0

-**⚠️ WARNING ⚠️:  Library is not ready for production use, and is under development.**
+**⚠️ WARNING ⚠️: This library is experimental and will likely have many breaking changes in the future!.**

 ## Table of Contents